Skip to content

 Model properties

-To change the inferred index name, pass in the $index property:
+To change the inferred index name, pass in the $table property:

 app/Models/Product.php